-How clean do food, drink and cleaning containers really need to be?
+How clean do food and drink containers really need to be?

 Small amounts of food don’t interfere with the process, but your effort of scraping out as much food residue as possible can make a big difference to prevent issues!

 - Dump liquids out (the drier the better).

 - Scrape all the solid or sticky food out of containers (use a spoon or spatula!)…. a little grime is okay, like a stubborn noodle, a splash of sauce, or small remnants of peanut butter, BUT if you can make another sandwich with that peanut butter or mayonnaise, please empty it.

 - If you still think it’s not clean enough, lightly rinse and swish it out (use leftover dishwater to prevent wasting any clean water).
 Even when considering water use, recycling almost always leads to energy savings in comparison to producing virgin glass, steel, plastic, or aluminum.

 - For stickier residue (jelly, margarine, mustard, etc), try wiping it out with a used napkin or paper towel (hey, you can compost that!).

 - For any chemicals, we ask that you triple rinse the container and keep the cap off to let it air-dry (please protect our team!).